-NCERT Solutions for Class 12 Biology Chapter 8 – Free PDF Download**

-**Captured June 14, 2021:**

 NCERT Solutions for Class 12 Biology Chapter 8 – Human Health and Diseases

 Human health is a term that can be used to refer to the social, physical and mental well-being of an individual.
 Its importance and various diseases are discussed briefly in this chapter.
 Some fatal diseases such as AIDS, cancer and the drug abuse concept are also discussed.
 Access the NCERT Solutions of this chapter that are prepared by subject experts at BYJU’S to learn in-depth.

 Important concepts mentioned in the chapter are given below: